 - ensure that the policies are enforced in a consistent manner.

-Global employers must deal with the issues set out above through their policies and employment documentation and be prepared for the additional challenges posed by local culture and changing social attitudes to technology, social media and privacy in relation to conduct in or outside the workplace.
+Global employers must deal with the issues set out in this chapter through their policies and employment documentation and be prepared for the additional challenges posed by local culture and changing social attitudes to technology, social media and privacy in relation to conduct within or outside the workplace.
 Otherwise, multinational companies risk facing and potentially losing high-profile employment litigation that could damage both the reputation and value of the business.

 3 In 2016, Turkey attempted to harmonise its data protection regime with that currently in force in the EU, which Turkey still is striving to join.